 While visiting the Butterfly Rainforest, pick up the free brochures on butterfly identification and how to start your own butterfly garden.
 This exhibit is fun for everyone, young and not so young.
 Hours are Monday – Saturday 10 AM – 5 PM and on Sundays from 1-5 PM.
 The museum is located within the Museum of Natural History on the UF Campus.

 Both the Butterfly Rainforest and the Museum of Natural History are Wheelchair accessible.

-If you enjoyed this post and would like to hear about other educational or just plain fun Florida attractions, then please subscribe to our site so we may send future posts straight to your email in box.
-Join the Florida travel discussion at: https://www.facebook.com/THEVIEWFROMFLORIDA/groups/
+If you enjoyed this post and would like to hear about other educational or just plain fun Florida attractions, please subscribe to our site, and we will send future posts straight to your email inbox.
+Join the Florida travel discussion at https://www.facebook.com/THEVIEWFROMFLORIDA/groups/

 Some of the links in this article are "affiliate links", a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.